 - To design school policies and practices so that no discrimination takes place, whether racial or in terms of disability or gender, this is especially important in the areas of admissions, recruitment, selection and appointment of staff, promotion, harassment and disciplinary procedures.

-We see all learners and potential learners, and their parents, as of equal value, regardless of any protected characteristic.
+We see all learners and their parents, as of equal value, regardless of any protected characteristic.

 The school is opposed to all forms of prejudice and recognises that children and young people who experience any form of prejudice-related discrimination may fare less well in the education system.